 In the basement of the building, like many, our guide explains, was a ‘saloon’, and the tenants shared their putrid backyard toilets with its patrons.
 This included residents such as Nathalie Gumpert, whose apartment we visit.

-Following construction of the Williamsburg Bridge that year and the subway in 1904, immigrants, especially Jews, streamed across to Brooklyn.
-Deemed unfit for inhabitation many of the tenements were demolished in the 1920s and 1930s to clear the slums and widen streets such as Delancey to build schools and parks.
+Following construction of the Williamsburg Bridge in 1903 and the subway in 1904, immigrants, especially Jews, streamed across to Brooklyn.
+Deemed unfit for inhabitation many of the tenements were demolished in the 1920s and 1930s to clear the slums and widen streets, such as Delancey, to build schools and parks.

-Although the population declined, it still remained the island’s most densely populated neighbourhood, its chaotic streets crowded with peddlars and pushcarts – in the early 1900s, there were some 25,000 pushcarts operators!
+Although the population declined, the Lower East Side still remained the island’s most densely populated neighbourhood, its chaotic streets crowded with peddlars and pushcarts – in the early 1900s, there were some 25,000 pushcart operators.

 Interestingly, despite the changes in the neighbourhood, some aspects of Lower East Side life that our guide described still exist.
 Many tenements still house the same number of people (although now they have bathrooms in their apartments), sweatshops still exist, Asian food stalls dot Grand and Essex Streets in Chinatown, and pushcarts still dot our ‘hood, selling everything from halal food to shaved ice.

-The tenement building we visit was condemned in 1935, and remained empty until 1988 when the Museum took over.
+The tenement building we visited was condemned in 1935, and remained empty until 1988 when the Museum took over.